Sunnykid6/ld53/README.md

 ## Box o Bunny

 Box o Bunny is a 2D top down puzzle block game made for Ludum Dare 53.
 You’re a lost rabbit trying to find your lost parcel address, so you can be delivered to your new home.
 You also get to help other lost rabbits along the way!
+Made in Collaboration with Settings or Settingscon depending on platform.

 ## Controls